roman-milk/roman-milk.github.io/human-doll.md

  The thought of someone seeing her like this was dreadful.
 Despite herself a trembling thrill of expectancy ran through her body.
 Already feeling squishy she became hot at the thought of being shown off before a stranger.
 Unable to move she waited staring at the lounge door.

  The ornate door handle turned so slowly it was an agony waiting to be discovered.
 As the door slowly swung open she looked down at the antique Persian rug trying to hide a blushing face in long blonde hair.
-Report_Story #2